Andover Canal: Maps, Dimensions and Distances

 Distance Table

 Joseph Priestley’s “Historical Account of the Navigable Rivers, Canals, and Railways of Great Britain”, first published in 1831, states the finished canal was 22½ miles (36.2km) long, with a fall of 176⅓ feet (53.75 metres) by 24 locks.
 Other sources say the fall was 179 feet (54.56m).
-The distances in the table below have been carefully measured using Google Earth which indicate the true length of the canal was 23.0 miles (37km).
-The position of the locks marked with "?" are unconfirmed.
+The distances in the table below have been carefully measured using Google Earth which indicate the true length of the canal was nearer 23.0 miles (37km).
+The position of the features marked with "?" are unconfirmed.

 Bradshaw’s “Map of Canals, Navigable Rivers and Railways &c” published in 1830 (see above) names the locks from Andover to Redbridge and gives the height of the canal above each lock.
 These names and height values are shown in the table below.
 See the notes below the table about the height values.